-Unless you are only in complete backcountry areas, you will most likely have access to bakeries, stores or cafes.
+Unless you are only in backcountry areas devoid of civilization, you will most likely have access to bakeries, stores or cafes.
 Still, we have found you sometimes just do not want to stop, or you want something quick and easy.
 So some kind of nibble that you find satisfying during activity should be along for the ride.
 For example:

 - Piece of fruit.

 In addition, if you want to stop at a store for a yogurt or need to cut something – like cheese for an impromptu picnic – consider stashing a:

 Of course, keep bottles or reservoirs filled so you drink enough fluids, and consider electrolyte drinks if the weather is warmer or the days long.

 Currency, identification, and language aids